 As the inside of the cathedral is made entirely of unpainted cedar wood, you can’t escape the typical fragrance of cigar boxes, for which cedar wood is commonly used as well.
 We are standing inside a major, elaborate cigar box!

 Hugo points out numerous carvings of capitals and arches.
 “Slavery was abolished only 19 years before the cathedral’s construction (1863).
 To ensure that the local population – who only after abolition were allowed to convert to Christianity – felt at home, the Maroons (freed or runaway slaves) were contracted for all the woodcarvings that embellish the interior,” he explains.

 He knocks on the solid-looking pillars that support the roof.
 They sound hollow.
 “Why?
 The basralocus was the only local tree strong and tall enough to support the 16-meter-high structure, but it is very thin, so for cosmetic reasons the pillars were enclosed in cedar wood planks to create an impression of heavy columns,” Hugo answers his own question.

 My guided tour consists of a full hour of listening to engaged storytelling interspersed with facts and figures.
 We discuss topics such as to why the upper left windows each have a unique design and are the ones on the right side all identical.

 What do the Maroon carvings represent?
 How was it possible for the cathedral to almost collapse even though lightweight shingles, imported from the Netherlands, were used?

 As I thank Hugo for his time he points out one more attraction for which I may want to return on a Sunday morning: to attend one of the special masses organized by Maroon or indigenous communities.
 I do.

-The cathedral is downtown Paramaribo (Henck Arron Street) and at walking distance from hotels, restaurants, the inner city shopping district and the Waterkant (Suriname River Bank).
+The StPeter and Paul Cathedral issituated downtown Paramaribo, the capital of Suriname, on the Henck Arron Street.
+This is at walking distance from hotels, restaurants, the inner city shopping district and the Waterkant (Suriname River Bank).